netcinematics/PWA-3D-WRAPPSHELL/README.md

 # PWA-3D-WRAPPSHELL
 A PWA Template, with 3D power by BabylonJS, a hint of jQuery animation spice, and pure vanilla Wide-Ranging-AppShell.
 Introducing the VanillaWeb with Wrappables, in a wide-ranging-appshell.
 Welcome.
-Ready to get cookin' with Design Patterns?
+Take a look below for some PWA Design Patterns.

 <img src="promo/ops11.png" width="300px" border="1px solid #ccc" style="border-radius: 13px;">

 # PWA Wrappables

-The first wrappable APP PATTERN is called: TITLESCREEN.
+The first PWA Wrappable App Pattern is called: aTITLESCREEN.

 <hr>

-## TITLESCREEN-(PWA-WRAPPABLE)-.
+## aTITLESCREEN-.

-A lot like inheriting from SplashScreen.
-But also, "TitleScreen evolves from SplashScreen" as a SEQUENCE.
-After SplashScreen, show a lightning quick user-interactive TITLESCREEN.
+Like inheriting from SplashScreen, but "TitleScreen evolves from SplashScreen".
+It does so as a SEQUENCE: after SplashScreen completes, show a lightning quick user-interactive TITLESCREEN.
 Why???

 ## PURPOSE

 <i>A TITLESCREEN PWA Wrappable maintains the highest Lighthouse Audit score possible</i>.
 It serves as a PERFORMANCE-BASELINE.
 And it opens up a HOST of other patterns.
-Which was a terribly low-grade-pun.
+Which is a terrible pun of low-grade-humor.
+Like anything.
 Your PWA-Campfire all set up.
-Let's get cookin! : )
+Let's get cookin!

 ## Ingredients